A Tale of Two Cities: Pessimism and Opportunism in Offline Dynamic Pricing: Introduction

-Theoretically, we establish regret bounds for both strategies (Theorems \ref{thm: regret 2} and \ref{theorem:regret3}).
-Specifically, the regret bounds consist of two components: the first arises from the estimation of the unknown demand parameters for the observed prices in the data, while the second reflects the error due to the potentially unobserved optimal price.
-If the optimal policy is observed in the offline data, the second part is zero, and we recover the existing optimal regret bound, which is of the order $O_p\left(\sqrt{\log N/N}\right)$, where $N$ is the number of trajectories in the offline dataset.
-When the assumption on observing an optimal price in the offline data does not hold, our regret bound reveals the associated cost, which is \textbf{\textit{tight}} in the sense that it is attainable.
-To our knowledge, this work represents the first endeavor to incorporate a partial identification framework and the opportunistic approach into dynamic pricing and sequential decision-making contexts.
-Furthermore, our novel regret analysis for the opportunistic method distinguishes it from the existing literature, which focuses on static settings without dynamics, see, e.g., \citet{manski2005social,manski2007minimax,stoye2009minimax,stoye2012minimax,Cui2021Individualized,christensen2022optimal,masten2023minimax,kido2023locally}.
+Second, we establish finite-sample regret bounds for both the pessimistic and opportunistic policies.
+The bounds decompose into two terms: one capturing estimation error for demand at observed prices, and the other capturing the additional cost induced by potentially unobserved optimal prices.
+When the optimal price is covered by the offline data, the second term vanishes and we recover the standard regret rate of $O_p(\sqrt{\log N / N})$, where $N$ is the number of trajectories.
+When coverage fails, our results quantify the precise cost of learning under partial identification; moreover, this cost is tight in the sense that it is attainable.
+More broadly, our analysis brings partial identification and opportunistic decision rules into a dynamic pricing problem, whereas most prior work in this vein has focused on static decision settings.
+Furthermore, our novel regret analysis for the opportunistic method distinguishes it from the existing literature, which focuses on static settings without dynamics, see, e.g., \citet{manski2007minimax,stoye2012minimax,Cui2021Individualized,christensen2022optimal,masten2023minimax,kido2023locally}.

-Finally, by leveraging the structure of both pessimistic and opportunistic strategies, we propose a pair of efficient algorithms for sequential decision-making.
-We evaluate their performances on a synthetic environment and demonstrate their superiority.
-Through comprehensive theoretical analysis and extensive simulation studies, our work offers valuable insights for practitioners seeking to improve offline reinforcement learning strategies in the challenging pricing problem without the coverage assumption.
-Ultimately, this fosters sustainable growth and profitability.
+Third, we develop efficient algorithms for both approaches and evaluate them in simulation and an airline-ticket application.
+The results show that our methods outperform existing offline RL baselines in no-coverage settings.
+Taken together, the paper connects offline dynamic pricing to partial identification in a dynamic environment and provides both methodological and practical tools for pricing with incomplete historical data.